T of C

 As for the music itself, the accompanying "Explanation of the Guqin Piece Guangling San" by Wang Shixiang, in addition to including a lengthy discussion about the two stories connected to the piece, also has extensive details from the Tang and early Song dynasties about the preservation and development of the melody.

-There are actually two early titles connected to this melody:
+As suggested above, there are actually two early titles connected to this melody:

 Nie Zheng was a retainer skilled in music who lived in the fourth century BCE, and so melodies associated with his story could have dated at least from the Han dynasty, if not earlier.
 In addition, it has been suggested that such melodies were the same as, or at least associated with, a melody that originally is mentioned using the shortened name Guangling.
-This melody was a part of many ancient repertoires including ensemble and solo sheng mouth organ, pipa lute and hujia reed pipe.9 Just how many different melodies these stories and titles may have represented, however, is impossible to say.
+This melody was a part of many ancient repertoires including ensemble and solo sheng mouth organ, pipa lute and hujia reed pipe.11 Just how many different melodies these stories and titles may have represented, however, is impossible to say.
 Likewise, if any parts of these melodies survived into one of the later Guangling San melodies it is impossible to say what parts these might be.
-This uncertainty is accentuated by the variety found in the earliest surviving versions, from 1425 and 1525.10
+This uncertainty is accentuated by the variety found in the earliest surviving versions, from 1425 and 1525.12

 The aforementioned 2nd century CE introduction to Nie Zheng Stabs the Han King relates a story given with several Nie Zheng biographies.
 Here is a summary (the Qin Shi version is shorter):